Antigua and Barbuda

 Program Activities

-Field trips plans include the Museum of Antigua and Barbuda, His Majesty’s Prison, the Parliament of Antigua and Barbuda, the High Court of Justice, St. John’s Cathedral, local NGOs, as well as a three-night trip to Port of Spain, Trinidad.
-(Field trips are TBC).
+Field trips plans include the Museum of Antigua and Barbuda, His Majesty’s Prison, the Parliament of Antigua and Barbuda, the High Court of Justice, St. John’s Cathedral, local NGOs, and several other local excursions.
+(Field trips tbc).